Jemurai/policy/policies/Privacy_Policy.md

 We share Personal Data with a limited number of our service providers.
 We have service providers that provide services on our behalf, such as website hosting, data analysis, information technology and related infrastructure, customer service, email delivery, and auditing services.
 These service providers may need to access Personal Data to perform their services.
 We authorize such service providers to use or disclose the Personal Data only as necessary to perform services on our behalf or comply with legal requirements.
 We require such service providers to contractually commit to protect the security and confidentiality of Personal Data they process on our behalf.
 Our service providers are predominantly located in the United States of America.

 We share your Personal Information with third parties to help us use your Personal Information, as described above.
-For example, we may use Google Analytics to help us understand how our customers use the Site–you can read more about how Google uses your Personal Information here: https://www.google.com/intl/en/policies/privacy/.
-You can also opt-out of Google Analytics here: https://tools.google.com/dlpage/gaoptout.
+For example, we may use Google Analytics to help us understand how our customers use the Site–you can read more about how Google uses your Personal Information [here](https://www.google.com/intl/en/policies/privacy/).
+You can also opt-out of Google Analytics [here](https://tools.google.com/dlpage/gaoptout).

 Finally, we may also share your Personal Information to comply with applicable laws and regulations, to respond to a subpoena, search warrant or other lawful request for information we receive, or to otherwise protect our rights.